 For the 14C radiocarbon validation a reference curve unique to Greenland halibut was developed using known age 1-3 year old fish born between 1955 and 1997.
 This curve was extended to the years prior to 1959 by using otolith cores from fish aged 10 years or older captured in the early 1960's.
 Otoliths from adult fish sampled between 1967 and 1989 were chosen for validation against the reference curve.
 Whole ages were determined, sections containing the otolith core were prepared, digital images taken and enhanced using Adobe Photoshop.
 Material in the otolith core (first three years of growth) was extracted from each section, de-contaminated and submitted for 14C assay.
-Results were compared to the values in the reference chronology to determine the most plausible range of yearclasses and a minimum age assigned to the validation samples.
+Results were compared to the values in the reference chronology to determine the most plausible range of year-classes and a minimum age assigned to the validation samples.
 Minimum estimated ages for the 12 validation samples ranged from 12 years to 27 years with seven falling between 21-24 years.
 Section ages ranged from 12 to 20 years with five falling between 15 to 18 years.
-Left otolith whole ages estimated for a sub-set of these samples ranged from 14-20 years while the right whole ages were aged slightly older at 16 to 22 years.
-These fish ranged in lengths from 70 to 85 cm.
-Minimum core ages over-estimated the whole otolith age by 3 to 11 years and section ages by 1-15 years.
-The maximum observed 14C based age was 27 years while for the left whole otolith and section age it was 20 years and the max age for the right whole otolith was slightly greater at 22 years.
+Left otolith whole ages estimated for a sub-set of these samples ranged from 70 to 85 cm.
+Minimum core ages over-estimated the whole otolith age by 3 to 11 years and section age it was 20 years and the max age for the right whole otolith was slightly greater at 22 years.
 A plot of length vs. age for the reference curve samples (young fish with ages based on the whole otolith method) and the validation samples (14C assay based minimum age values) suggests that a linear growth model for Greenland halibut is not appropriate and that Greenland halibut may in fact grow more slowly as they age.

 Growth analysis from tag-recapture data from research conducted by the GINR with some additional data from the FWI Cumberland Sound project were analyzed using the GROTAG model developed by Francis (1988).
-A Gulland and Holt (1959) model was also tested to the full dataset as well as a sub-set of fish at-liberty for one year or more.
+A Guland and Holt (1959) model was also tested to the full dataset as well as a sub-set of fish at-liberty for one year or more.
 Time at liberty varied from 0.08 to 7.17 years and length at re-capture ranged from 44 to 87 cm.
 Growth rates were estimated by the GROTAG model for 50 cm and 70 cm fish (these sizes fell well within the distribution of sizes in the data) at 2.86 cm and 3.01 cm, respectively.
 Both these rates were consistent with results from the Gulland and Holt regression of growth rate on average length.
-However, the GROTAG model estimates of bias (m= -1.1) and standard error for measurement bias (s=2.77 cm) were large relative to the estimates of growth indicating that there is considerable uncertainty in our growth estimates using this model.
+However, the GROTAG model estimates of bias (m = -1.1) and standard error for measurement bias (s = 2.77 cm) were large relative to the estimates of growth indicating that there is considerable uncertainty in our growth estimates using this model.

 In conclusion, the whole otolith method underestimates the true age of Greenland halibut.
-The section method that we used did not produce the results expected as it was difficult to determine annuli with confidence and ages tended to be lower than the 14C validation ages.
-Growth in Greenland halibut in the size range of 55 to 70 cm is in the order of 2-3 cm/yr.
+The section method applied in this case did not produce the results expected as it was difficult to determine annuli with confidence and ages tended to be lower than the 14C validation ages.
+Growth in Greenland halibut in the size range of 55 to 70 cm appears to be in the order of 2-3 cm/yr.